IBM/extract-textual-insights-from-video/README.md

 ![upload](doc/source/images/uploadvideo.gif)

 - You can see the custom language and acoustic models that we built in [Build custom Speech to Text model with speaker diarization capabilities](https://github.com/IBM/build-custom-stt-model-with-diarization) code pattern from the series.

+>Note: We have trained a custom language model and an acoustic model with `IBM Earnings Call Q1 2019` dataset.
+Hence the model's performance will be best for Computer Science, Finance related Content.
+The model can be trained according to the content that you wish to extract.
+Example: Train the model with sports dataset to get best results with sports commentary.

 ![sttoptions](doc/source/images/sttoptions.png)